sharontherese/sharon-kabel/content/post/schillebeeckx-implicit-conclusions/index.md

 > I personally find it sad that I have to write two articles with all kinds of theological distinctions and explanations in order to provide some clarity.
 If necessary, it clearly indicates an opaque situation.
 And the believers are thoroughly tired of all this learned explanation.
 I can only agree with that.
 We also had to constantly make distinctions to Pope John.
 But his attitude was humanly overwhelming and liberating, which is why we made no spectacle when he promptly placed in the canon contrary to the council of "St. Joseph", even though the Church apparently had no explicit need for it.
 With the same nonchalance, John could have proclaimed Mary Mother of the Church.
 We would have smiled kindly.

+Desipte its minimal long-term effects, the event clearly stayed with Schillebeeckx, as he brought it up years later in interviews.[^18]

 # Conclusion

 In a sense, it didn’t matter what Pope Paul’s note said, or what Lumen Gentium said.
 It mattered what people thought they said.